yehia67/documentation/wallets/0.1/hub/how-to-guides/integrate-hub.md

 ### Prerequisites

 1. Create a cold wallet, using a new seed
-2. Create a new Hub user to use as a hot wallet
+2. Create a new user to use as a hot wallet

----

 |**User action**|**Exchange action**|**Hub API call**|
 |:----------|:--------------|:-----------|